Fraunhofer-AISEC/cmc/README.md

 - **network**: Only relevant for the `socket` API, selects whether to use `TCP` or `Unix Domain Sockets`
 - **logLevel**: The logging level.
 Possible are trace, debug, info, warn, and error.
+- **cache** : An optional folder the *cmcd* uses to cache retrieved metadata.
+If one or multiple locations specified via **metadata** cannot be fetched, the *cmcd** additionally uses this cache.
+File are stored by their sha256 hash as a filename and in case of duplicates, always the newest version of a metadata item is chosen
+- **storage**: An optional local storage path.
+If provided, the *cmcd* uses this path to store internal data such as downloaded certificates or created key handles

 ### EST Server Configuration